-If you are a business in California, Nevada, Texas, or Utah itself, there are many benefits to contracting with a Utah colocation services provider.
-Some of the characteristics which make Utah colocation services a great opportunity for data center businesses include:
+If you are part of a data center-related business in California, Nevada, Texas, or Utah itself, there are many benefits to contracting with a Utah colocation services provider.
+Some of the characteristics that make Utah colocation services a great opportunity for data center businesses include:

 Many companies who are paying high cloud service fees for public or private Cloud, find switching to owning their servers and leasing infrastructure from a colocation provider to be more affordable than fully managed services.

-Some data center service providers in Utah provide colocation clients with Network Operating Center services, higher levels of physical and digital security, and other value-add offerings which impact pricing.
+Some data center service providers in Utah offer colocation clients Network Operating Center services, higher levels of physical and digital security, and other value-add offerings that impact pricing.

 Most colocation service providers have you contact them for a price quote based on your unique bandwidth needs or the number of cabinets or RMUs (Rack Mounted Units).